If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 DIAGNOSIS & TESTS

-It’s common for someone who’s had a head injury to forget the events right before, during and right after the accident.
-Memory of these events may never come back.
-Following recovery, the ability to learn and remember new things almost always returns.
+After a head injury, you may have memory loss.
+For example, you may forget the events right before, during and right after the accident.
+Memory of these events may or may not come back.
+Following treatment, the ability to learn and remember new things often returns.